cldif/REAM/README.md

 ### Updating locally the database

 When changes are made to the structure of the REAM database, these changes can be taken into account and applied.
-The following command shows all the pending operations:
+The following command, executed in the symfony folder, shows all the pending operations:

 ```
 php bin/console doctrine:schema:update --dump-sql